ms4ndst/winget_updater/README.md

 A Windows application that runs as a service and monitors available package updates using Microsoft's Winget package manager.
 The application displays a notification icon in the system tray, showing the number of available updates and providing notifications when new updates are available.

+## DISCLAIMER
+This application is made using Warp terminal AI agent.
+None of the code is done by me but is created using prompting as a test to see how well the AI agent could complete the task at hand.
+There are still some UI bugs like buttons not working as they should and I will try to fix this as son as possible but the application works more or less as it should.
+The code is provided as-is and may contain bugs or issues.
+Use at your own risk.

 ## Features

 - System tray icon showing the number of available updates